-Following a series of consultations with lawyers, stakeholders and the public, the Society’s Council established Strategic Goals and Objectives to guide its work for the next three years.
+Following a series of consultations with lawyers, stakeholders and the public, the Society’s Council established Strategic Goals and Objectives to guide its work for the next four years.

 Goal #1: The Society regulates the legal profession in the public interest in a proactive, principled and proportionate manner.
 We will: